-Use the new corporation's launch to start fresh
+Method 21 Use the new corporation's launch to start fresh

 - 66 The TSHC launch is an opportunity for engagement and outreach.
 We should have BBQs, outdoor events . . .
-Get out and meet tenants in their buildings and get them excited. - 66 We are moving into something new.
+Get out and meet tenants in their buildings and get them excited.99 - We are moving into something new.
 There's an undercurrent of antipathy and lack of trust.
-For whatever reason, information doesn't travel correctly. - 66 Tenants need comprehensive details for any proposed plans that affect them, including timelines, contact info for the liaison, a mailing well in advance of changes, and postings on the Tenants' Bulletin Board used only for and by tenants. - 66 Tenants must be kept informed of all changes coming down the chute.
+For whatever reason, information doesn't travel correctly. - 66 Tenants need comprehensive details for any proposed plans that affect them, including timelines, contact info for the liaison, a mailing well in advance of changes, and postings on the Tenants' Bulletin Board used only for and by tenants.99 - 66 Tenants must be kept informed of all changes coming down the chute.
 People are still asking about June 1st.
 We have tenant committees informing people.
-But we need information in multiple languages.
+But we need information in multiple languages.99

-Create a glossary of frequently used terms
+Method 22 Create a glossary of frequently used terms

-- 66 Definitions for words being used by staff versus seniors are often not the same.
-We need to come to consensus.
-39 - 66 What's the right language?
+- Control Con - What's the right language?
 Tenant Council?
 Tenant Committee? >> - 66 This is my first time being involved and there are some terms I don't know.
 What does CSC mean, for example?
-We need to understand acronyms. ??
+We need to understand acronyms.
+99

-Use multiple ways to communicate
+Method 23 Use multiple ways to communicate

-- 66 I think everything depends on communication.
+- I think everything depends on communication.
 It's not just verbal; it's letters, flyers, posters, word of mouth, etc. If we don't do all of these together, we are not communicating effectively.
 We need them all.
-So how do we communicate so that, at the end of the day, everyone can understand? - 66 Some people don't read flyers.
+So how do we communicate so that, at the end of the day, everyone can understand? ?? - 66 Some people don't read flyers.
 Some prefer word of mouth. - 66 Pamphlets available in the building [describing] programs and services in the community would allow tenants to find services on their own if desired.

-- 66 Quite often, even if you build in two-way feedback loops, communication remains a one-way broadcast.
-You need to build frequency of your message to ensure the broadcast gets through. - 66 TVs in buildings [could] display relevant information in different languages.
+- Guite often, even if you build in two-way feedback loops, communication remains a one-way broadcast.
+You need to build frequency of your message to ensure the broadcast gets through. - 66 TVs in buildings [could] display relevant information in different languages.99

-Prioritize in-person communication
+Method 24 Prioritize in-person communication

 - 66 The key to building trust is communication, communication, communication.
 It has to be face-toface.
-In the beginning it could be just communication with Tenant Reps, and then face-to-face with tenant committees or groups.
-39 - 66 It's about the body language.
-You have more of a sense of being heard.
-39 - 66 Engagement and 'participatory culture' needs to happen in-person.
-Communication in-person is more fulsome. - 66 We need staff from TSHC and tenant leaders to be getting together.
+In the beginning it could be just communication with Tenant Reps, and then face-to-face with tenant committees or groups.99 - 66 It's about the body language.
+You have more of a sense of being heard. - 66 Engagement and 'participatory culture' needs to happen in-person.
+Communication in-person is more fulsome.99 - 66 We need staff from TSHC and tenant leaders to be getting together.
 Food is one way to do that, entertainment is another.

-Create clear, friendly written communications
+Method 25 Create clear, friendly written communications

-- 66 The reports we get now are so vague and full of corporate language. - 66 Print items provide challenges for tenants with low vision - need larger font with high contrast. - 66 Language used is often confusing and harsh, especially in standard communications and notices, such as those for annual rent reviews.
+- 66 The reports we get now are so vague and full of corporate language. - Items provide challenges for tenants with low vision - need larger font with high contrast. - 66 Language used is often confusing and harsh, especially in standard communications and notices, such as those for annual rent reviews.99

-Create an agreed-to approach in each building to the use of bulletin boards
+Method 26 Create an agreed-to approach in each building to the use of bulletin boards